jkhatri01/anshulpatel25.github.io/personal_website/content/post/postmortem.md

 1. Updated the Machine family from t2.large to m4.xlarge. *R2D2APIGateway* now has capacity to handle 5X traffic surge.
 (Github Issue: #2595)

 **Detection** : Monitoring System detected timeouts for queries to *R2D2APIGateway*.

+**Follow-Up Actions**: Update the machine family in the Infrastructure-as-code scripts to prevent the same in future.
+(Github Issue: #2597)